vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 $ cd fresh
 ```
 Running create-project grabs the core Symfony files and then runs `composer install` which simply looks at the `composer.json` file (included with Symfony's core) and installs all of the dependencies listed.
 These get installed in `vendor/` which is a default convention for keeping external code organized.

-After all the vendors are downloaded — you will get prompted to provide some values to generate a configuration file which resides at `app/config/parameters.yml`.
-Just hit enter on each prompt to use the default values except for 'secret' which you'll want to provide something unique.
-We'll revisit paramtes.yml later since we'll use Apache Environment Variables (EnvVar) to make maintaining differences between our local and PagodaBox setups easier (more on this later).

-Here's an overview of the prompts with the `defaults` you'll probably see:

-- database_driver: `pdo_mysql` PagodaBox uses MySQL by default (Mongo is still in beta)
-- database_host: `127.0.0.1` we'll configure this as an EnvVar later
-- database_port: `null` ditto EnvVar
-- database_host: `symfony` ditto EnvVar
-- database_user: `127.0.0.1` ditto EnvVar
-- database_password: `127.0.0.1 `ditto EnvVar
-- mailer_transport: `smtp` only needed if you intend to use Symfony's mail component
-- mailer_host: `127.0.0.1` ditto
-- mailer_host: `null` ditto
-- mailer_host: `null` ditto
-- locale: `en` This optional prefix refers to the default language of your site (ToDo: check if it's a convention or a specificaiton)
-- **secret:** ***FILL THIS IN!*** I like to hash a random phrase (in a different shell session) `$ md5 -s 'put a random phrase here'`

 ### Parity